Professional Counseling in Austin & Westlake Hills

 Couples counseling is one of the most common reasons people start counseling.
 You probably feel frustrated and hurt when you feel that your thoughts and feelings are dismissed (dismissal is often called the worst kind of insult).
 I have worked very hard to develop an approach where both of you can feel heard and understood, even when you disagree with each other.

-When you feel stuck in your relationship, or any part of your life, it can seem like there is nothing that will help; the intensity of your pain and suffering compounds itself by invading everyday thoughts.
+But relationships are only one aspect of life that I work with; when you feel stuck in any part of your life, it can seem like there is nothing that will help; the intensity of your pain and suffering compounds itself by invading everyday thoughts.
 Whether you need individual, couples or family counseling, I can help you relieve the suffering and restore a sense of well-being.
-Please call (512) 771-7621, or email me to get started.
+Call (512) 771-7621, or email me to get started.

 Meet the Therapy Dog, Buddy!